Artificial Intelligence Audit and Assessment for New Zealand Organisations

 New Zealand has no prescribed AI audit requirements.
-That means when something goes wrong, there is no checklist to hide behind -- only the question of whether your organisation did enough.
+That means when something goes wrong, there is no checklist to hide behind.
+The only question is whether your organisation did enough.
+We provide the independent review that builds a defensible position.

-Our independent AI audit maps every gap between what your AI systems actually do and what the Privacy Act 2020, FMA guidance, Treaty obligations, and international best practice demand.
+We map every gap between what your AI systems actually do and what the Privacy Act 2020, FMA guidance, RBNZ expectations, Treaty of Waitangi obligations, and international standards demand.

 The Voluntary Regulation Trap

-New Zealand's light-touch approach to AI sounds like freedom.
-In practice, it shifts the entire burden of getting it right onto your organisation.
+New Zealand's light-touch approach to AI regulation sounds like freedom.
+In practice, it shifts the entire burden onto your organisation.
+Without the right controls, you face exposure you have not quantified.

 No Rules Does Not Mean No Risk